CJHunter91/shopping_basket_java/README.md

 A basic shopping basket app
 Chris Hunter

-MVP
+MVP:
-add items to the shopping basket, remove items from the shopping basket, empty the shopping basket.
+*add items to the shopping basket,
+*remove items from the shopping basket,
+*empty the shopping basket